willfleetw/rusty_dns/docs/DNS_Documentation.md

 <let-dig>       ::= <letter> | <digit>

-<letter>        ::= any one of the 52 alphabetic characters A through Z in
-                    upper case and a through z in lower case
+<letter>        ::= a single upper or lower case alphabetic character

 <digit>         ::= any one of the ten digits 0 through 9
 ```